Pig roast: Traditions

 The tradition of the hog roast goes back millennia and is found in many cultures.
 There are numerous ways to roast pork, including open fire rotisserie style roasting, and "caja china" style box grilling.
 Many families traditionally have a pig roast for Thanksgiving or Christmas.
 In Miami and other areas with large Cuban, Puerto Rican, Honduran or other Caribbean populations pig roasts are often held on Christmas Eve by families and friends, whereas families from Hawaii often hold a roast on Memorial Day.

-In various Chinese communities (especially in Southern China), a roast suckling pig is purchased for special family occasions, business launches, or as a ritualistic spiritual offering.
-For example, one tradition is to offer one or several whole roast suckling pigs to the Jade Emperor to celebrate a Chinese film's opening.
-The pig is sacrificed to ward off evils and in prayer for the film's success.
-One garnish used to make the dish look more appealing is a circular slice of pineapple and cherry, and is often placed in a red box for luck.

 Indonesia

-In Indonesia, roast pig is called babi guling, babi putar, babi panggang or babi bakar; it is predominantly found in non-Muslim majority regions, such as Hindu Bali and Christian Batak lands in North Sumatra, the Minahasa people of North Sulawesi, Toraja in South Sulawesi, Papua, and also among Chinese Indonesians.
+In Indonesia, roast pig (using both adult or suckling pig) is called babi guling, babi putar, babi panggang or babi bakar; it is predominantly found in non-Muslim majority regions, such as Hindu Bali and Christian Batak lands in North Sumatra, the Minahasa people of North Sulawesi, Toraja in South Sulawesi, Papua, and also among Chinese Indonesians.
 In Bali, babi guling is usually served with lawar and steamed rice; it is a popular dish in Balinese restaurants and warungs.
 In the Batak people's tradition, babi guling is a prerequisite in wedding offerings by the bride's family.
 In Papua, pigs and yams are roasted in heated stones placed in a hole dug in the ground and covered with leaves; this cooking method is called bakar batu (burning the stone), and it is an important cultural and social event among Papuan people.

 Philippines

-Similarly in the Philippines, also a former Spanish colony, the lechon, a pork dish, is eaten.
-It is referred to as lechon baboy or litson baboy, and is one of the main highlights at celebratory occasions and fiestas.
+In most regions of the Philippines, whole-roasted pig is known by the Spanish-derived term lechón (usually spelled lechon without diacritics, but also litson or lichon).
+It is traditionally prepared throughout the year for special occasions, festivals, and the holidays.
+Although it acquired the Spanish name, Philippine lechon has pre-Hispanic origins as pigs are one of the native domesticated animals of all Austronesian cultures and were carried throughout the Austronesian Expansion to Polynesia.
+It differs from Spanish and Latin American lechón in its ingredients, preparation, and the fact that it uses weaned or adult pigs.
+It is most similar to neighboring native dishes like the Balinese babi guling (though differing in the stuffing and spices used).
+It is considered one of the unofficial national dishes of the Philippines.